clintonschultz/kwiz-kid/OPENAI_SETUP.md

 - Never commit API keys to Git
 - Use environment variables in production
-- Consider using AWS Secrets Manager for production apps
+- Consider using iCloud Keychain for production apps

 ## 🐛 Troubleshooting